kakafei/akka/akka-docs/rst/java/cluster-sharding.rst

 implementation.

-The state of shard locations in the ``ShardCoordinator`` is persistent (durable) with :ref:`persistence-java` to survive failures.
-Since it is running in a cluster :ref:`persistence-java` must be configured with a distributed journal.
+The state of shard locations in the ``ShardCoordinator`` is persistent (durable) with :ref:`persistence-lambda` to survive failures.
+Since it is running in a cluster :ref:`persistence-lambda` must be configured with a distributed journal.
 When a crashed or unreachable coordinator node has been removed (via down) from the cluster a new ``ShardCoordinator`` singleton actor will take over and the state is recovered.
 During such a failure period shards